bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 With this you can distribute your apps over the air for your app's team members or even for those who don’t have a Bitrise account.
 You can also use it to archive your app and other build artifact files which will be available on the app's Build page for viewing and downloading.

-Here is a short recap on the different build steps per platform.
+Here is a short recap on the different build Steps per platform.

 | Platform | Build step | Deploy step to Bitrise |
 | --- | --- | --- |